Dnapert/streamer/README.md

-Simple python video inference streamer
+Simple python video inference streamer, also some other random inference things

 ## Getting started